nickelpro/vito.nyc/content/posts/make-it-async/index.md

       with basic ASIO concepts like completion tokens.
 The [ASIO documentation](https://think-async.com/Asio/asio-1.30.2/doc/asio/overview/model/completion_tokens.html)
-      covers these decently, but if you're unfamiliar with them it might be worthwhile to work through understanding the ASIO tutorial code before tackling this post.
+      covers these decently, but if you're unfamiliar with them it might be worthwhile to work through the ASIO tutorial code before tackling this post.

-      I don't think the use of the constructs here makes much sense without an intuitive understanding of the problem they're trying to solve.
+      I don't think the constructs presented here make much sense without an intuitive understanding of the problem they're trying to solve.

 {{<
   img2 src="skel.webp" darksrc="skel_dark.webp" resize="x482 q100"